 Resident Evil 8: Capcom’s critically acclaimed survival horror series is coming out with a new entry in 2017.
 Resident Evil 7: Biohazard will be a departure from the series essentials that we have come to expect from the past few instalments, but in a lot of ways, the game goes back to the roots of the series.
 From what we have seen so far, thanks to the many trailers and demos released, RE7 promises a brutal and hair-raising experience for those who dare.
 And boy, are we ready with a brand new Resident Evil 8.

-There’s no question that the new game revisits the horror game genre in ways that we have seldom experienced, and Capcom has ensured that it stays memorable for being the best anniversary gift that fans of the Resident Evil franchise have ever received.
+There’s no question that the new game revisits the horror game genre in ways that we have seldom experienced, and Capcom has ensured that it stays memorable for being the best anniversary gift for wife that fans of the Resident Evil franchise have ever received.
 But if this is the new model that the developers have adopted, veering away from all the joking and combat, then is this what they’ll be doing in the titles to follow?
 In the question of Resident Evil 8, they may, or they may not.

 Resident Evil is one of the most renowned gaming series in the world, and with their latest venture, Capcom has shown that evil can go far deeper into our psyche.
 And it is not always possible to ward them off with guts and glory.
 Sometimes, a scared, clueless man on the hunt for his missing wife is all we get to fight zombies as, instead of wisecracking characters who are far too sure of themselves in the face of certain death.
 We’ve had the latter before; we want more of the new type.
 And yes, it is possible that Resident Evil 8, the next main entry in the series, will follow the model of its immediate predecessor.